TechJunkie is a BOX20 Media Company

 We may as well start as we mean to go on, by using offline play to increase your skills.
-That’s where How to Play Poker – Learn Texas Holdem Offline comes in.
+That’s where Learn Poker comes in.
 Developed by the folks behind Governor of Poker, this app is designed to get you up to speed with the game.
 It is free to play and will walk you through the basics, hand combinations, tactics, bluffing and then get you to play a real game.
 I only played for 20 minutes or so but the app seemed very easy to follow.
 The tooltips are useful and descriptive and the pace is just right, at least it was for me.
 If you want to learn to play Texas Holdem, this is a good way to do it.

-Poker World – Offline Texas Holdem is from the same company as the app above but is for players who know the game.
-It is a single player game that puts you in the poker world series.
-You travel the world playing across the table from a huge range of characters and nationalities.
-The games are much the same but the challenge and variety is enough to keep you coming back.
+Poker World is from the same company as the app above, but is designed to be played by those who understand the game on a deeper level.
+It’s a single player game that puts you inside the Poker World Series.
+You travel the world playing across the table from a huge range of characters from all sorts of locations.
+The game plays similar to high-level Learn Poker matches, but with a higher level of challenge and variety to keep you coming back again and again.
 Cartoony graphics and a bright, colorful interface make this a decent game to play that keeps you on your toes without making it feel like a grind.

 Video Poker looks incredibly basic but gameplay is very good.
 I spent a while playing it and enjoyed it.
 This was a suggestion from canvassing the office for poker games and was surprisingly popular.
 The UI is very basic with no frills or fancy effects but it does the job well enough.
 The game is free and can be played offline and best of all, contains no in-app purchases.
 Gameplay is challenging and more than Texas Holdem is included within the app.